Guide · Published Apr 26, 2026 · 27 min read

 The free 15-prompt template (copy-paste version)

-Copy the block below into a doc and fill in your placeholders: [brand], [category], [ICP], [use case], [tight niche], [buyer's problem], [competitor].
+Two ways to run this: copy the block below into a doc and fill in [brand], [category], [ICP], [use case], [tight niche], [buyer's problem], [competitor] yourself, or grab the free interactive 15-prompt tool (no signup) to drop into ChatGPT, Claude, or Perplexity.
 Then run each prompt 3 to 5 times in your model of choice and average the readings.
+The whole audit fits in about 45-60 minutes for a single brand.

 Layer 1 — Entity Recognition (run with web search OFF first, then ON)